 Please note - funds must be available before your mailing may be delivered to Post Office.

 Mail at least 200 pieces or total weight of the mail must be at least 50 pounds.

-Clearly print or rubber-stamp bulk mail indicia on each mail piece.
+Clearly print bulk mail indicia on each mail piece.